 A TAN number is used to identify your Tax Deduction Account.
 It stands for Tax Deduction and Collection Account Number.
 The TAN number is a 10-digit alphanumeric code.
 The first 4 digits are capital letters of the alphabet.
 The 5th to the 9th digit is numerical.
 The 10th digit is again a capital letter.
 For example, a TAN number should look like PDES03028F.
-Anyone who is liable to deduct TDS from their payments must get a TAN which they must then quote when issuing the payments or getting TDS returns.
+Anyone who is liable to deduct TDS from their payments must get a TAN card which they must then quote when issuing payments or getting TDS returns.

 How to Verify TAN Number Online